nhsbsa/nhsbsa-docs/docs/local-development.md

 3. npm test:coverage
 ```

-Test scripts can be found in the `package.json`.
+> A full list of available scripts can be found in the `package.json`.

 [node_js]: <https://nodejs.org/en/>
 [npm]: <https://docs.npmjs.com>